idleberg/sublime-applescript/README.md

 ### Build System

 Build systems are available on macOS to compile or run scripts.
 Use the default shortcut <kbd>⌘</kbd>+<kbd>B</kbd> to build or <kbd>Shift</kbd>+<kbd>⌘</kbd>+<kbd>B</kbd> to select a build system variant.

+**Note:** When editing binary AppleScripts decompiled by this package, you can simply save the file for it to be compiled.

 ## License